NicolaLampis/Nicola_online_CV/README.md

 Background images are mainly blue (#314c74) with violet transitions.

-I designed the two background images in 3D modeling.
+I designed the two background images using 3D modeling.

-Blue provide a calm mood and a professional impression.
-Orange is more vibrant and enlighten sections and important content.
+Blue provides a calm mood and a professional impression.
+Orange is more vibrant and enlightens sections and important content.

 #### Typography